apache/pulsar/site2/docs/functions-runtime.md

 pulsarFunctionsNamespace: public/functions-west-1
 ```

-This ensures the two different Function Workers will use distinct sets of topics for their internal co-ordination.
+This ensures the two different Function Workers use distinct sets of topics for their internal coordination.

-### Configuring Standalone Functions Worker
+### Configure standalone Functions Worker

 When configuring a standalone Functions Worker, you need to specify a few properties in order for the Functions Worker to be able
-to communicate with the Broker.
-This requires many of the same properties to be set that the Broker requires, especially when using TLS.
+to communicate with the broker.
+This requires many of the same properties to be set that the broker requires, especially when using TLS.

 The following properties are the baseline of what is required: